 The Production Code would never have approved a film that proposed a scientific, secular reproduction plan for a new colony of humans.
 The movie dodges vulgar considerations by foregrounding a conventional romantic triangle.
 Barbara Rush’s lovely Joyce Hendron chooses her mate from two likely candidates, preserving the tradition of monogamy.
 With mismatched lottery winners some kind of logical plan would be needed to insure genetically healthy babies for mankind’s future.
 Given a passenger limit of forty people, the un-sexy and un-romantic solution to the problem would be to take very few males aboard the Ark.
-Most of the human passengers would need to be female scientists, doctors and engineers — all extremely young, strong and fit to bear children.
+Most of the human passengers would need to be female scientists, doctors and engineers — all physically strong and fit to bear children.
 The male component of the passenger list should mainly be test tubes of sperm for later artificial insemination.
 Why waste cargo weight on redundant drones, when you need all the breeder females you can get?
 Are we saving mankind here, or what?

 All these un-sanctified human breeding notions are likely why the much more famous dystopian book Brave New World was never produced by Hollywood — the church-dominated Production Code office had the power to keep movie screens free of such Godless content.
 Not only that, the patriarchal headlock on sexual politics might be threatened — Code-approved movies routinely made women choose between a career or a husband and family, as if they couldn’t have both.
-Remember the mineshaft sexual fantasies in Kubrick & Southern’s Doctor Strangelove: faced with life in a bomb shelter, the generals and politicians are first and foremost concerned about the quality of their sex lives.
+Remember the mineshaft sexual fantasies in Kubrick & Southern’s Doctor Strangelove: faced with life in a bomb shelter, the generals and politicians are concerned first and foremost about the quality of their sex lives.

 The helicopter stuntwork in that scene, by the way, is phenomenal.
 Tight against a housetop with a chimney, the pilot keeps the tiny ‘copter in place even when a 170-pound man steps on and off.
 I assume (hope) that the little boy in the stunt is played by a midget.
 On the other hand, making Drake an important M.D. and an expert helicopter pilot is not only unbelievable, it undercuts the notion that Dave Randall is an irreplaceable Ark pilot.
 The scene is flawed in a third way: having the wholly decent Tony consider abandoning Dave is another example of the film’s non-functioning dramatic construction.